Who are Moomsteatern

 The history of Moomsteatern

 Moomsteatern was founded in 1987 by Kjell Stjernholm in cooperation with Studieförbundet Vuxenskolan.
 The idea was to start a theatre group for people with learning disabilities, without any educational or therapeutic goals as the primary purpose.
-It was to be a theatre group with solely artistic goals, producing theatre for the audience and not for the participants.
-Just as any other theatre.
+This was to be a theatre group with solely artistic goals, producing theatre for the audience and not for the participants.

-In 1992 Moomsteatern became a day care centre in Malmö with a permanent full-time ensemble within the care framework.
-It was a great success, because at this time it was unusual for day care centres to work with theatre.
-13 persons with intellectual disabilities became full-time actors.
-However, they were still working under the same conditions as everyone else in care, with early retirement and a “paycheck” at SEK 26 a day.
-A democratic organisation was built in which the actors were given the power to decide which projects to implement and the opportunity to fire the artistic leader and hire a guest director if they so desired.
+In 1992 Moomsteatern became a day care centre in Malmö with a permanent full-time ensemble within the care system.
+At this time it was unusual for day care centres to work with theatre.
+13 persons with learning-disabilities became full-time actors.
+However, they were still working under the same conditions as everyone else in the Swedish care system, with early retirement and an allowance of 26 SEK a day.
+A democratic organisation was built in which the actors were given the power to decide which projects to implement and the opportunity to choose a director if they so desired.
 Moomsteatern caught the attention of the newspapers, and after a couple of years the theatre was reviewed in the same way as the city´s established theatres.

-In 2003 Moomsteatern staged “Speciells evangelium”, a musical where Jesus is reborn in modern times and turns out to have Downs syndrome.
+In 2003 Moomsteatern staged “Speciells evangelium”, a musical where Jesus is reborn in modern times with Down syndrome.
 The performance was a huge success and had over 70 employees.
-There were 45 artists from 17 different nations on stage, and all of them had market-based salaries.
-Or no, not all of them.
-The 13 actors with functional variations that enabled the project still received SEK 26 a day.
-This in a performance about equality.
-“We won´t let this happen again”, said Moomsteatern.
+There were 45 artists from 17 different nations on stage, and all of them had market-based salaries, except for the 13 actors with learning-disabilities that enabled the project.
+In a performance about equality.
+Moomsteatern decided that this would not continue.

 1998 Kvällsposten’s Thalia Award to director Kjell Stjernholm for Den lilla människan